-A Work Hardening Program is an individualized program focused on returning persons back to work.
+The Work Hardening Program is an individualized program focused on returning persons back to work.
 The program is designed to minimize risk to and optimize the work capability of the person served.
 The services provided are integrative in nature, with the capability of addressing the work, health, and rehabilitation needs of the person served.
-Such a program provides for service coordination and management of the person injuries or illnesses.
+Such a program provides for service coordination and management of the person’s injuries or illnesses.
 Our multidisciplinary team of healthcare providers includes physiotherapists, chiropractors, occupational therapists.

 - Physical recovery sufficient to allow for progressive reactivation and participation for a minimum of 4 hours a day for three to five days a week.
 An exception may be made for hand injuries and other specialized diagnoses to begin at 2-3 hours per day.